JoosepAlviste/JoosepAlviste.github.io/src/pages/blog/thorgate-spa.md

 ---
-title: Charon
+title: Getting started with Thorgate's SPA project template (???)
 ---

-# SPA blog post - Getting started with Thorgate's SPA project template (???)
+# Getting started with Thorgate's SPA project template (???)

 (using Django, React, Redux, Redux Saga, Razzle, Docker)

 Intro here - we at Thorgate have recently released a new version of our SPA template with Django, React, Redux and Redux Saga.
+In this post, we're going to be building a simple application that can be used to keep track of notable parrots.

 **TODO: Why SPA & trends n stuff**

+* More and more complexity is taken to the client side
+* Total separation of client and server apps

 TODO: I assume that you know a little bit about Django and a little bit of React.
 But since we're going through pretty simple examples, you can follow